Views of a New Graduate Nurse: The Value of Mentorship

 After returning to the unit, things did not get any better.
 I again asked a nurse if she had seen my mentor and she had replied that I should probably check with Dr. Smith (fictitious name), as she was usually with him.
 She then gave me a wink, referring to a more intimate than professional relationship.
 I decided to continue with administering the patient medications and charting assessments.
 As I began to review the rhythm strips on the patients, one of the LPN’s came running up to me and asked me to follow her into a patient’s room as she did not think that he was doing well.
 I rushed in after her to find the patient unresponsive and no longer breathing.
 I immediately called a code and the next couple of hours were a blur.
 Ironically, my nurse mentor eventually showed up during the code.
 I immediately asked where she had been and she ignored my question.
 The resuscitation attempts were not successful and the patient passed.
 I left work that day and emphatically sobbed in my car.
 I decided that I was a horrible nurse and hated the profession.
 I felt like a complete failure.

 Thank goodness, I had many other nurses within my family that encouraged me to continue.
 My family and I moved to another area and I began the next step of my nursing career in a long term care/rehabilitation facility.
 From the start, I knew things would be different.
 I found the staff friendly, inviting, and eager to mentor.
 In no time, I gained confidence in my skills and abilities and quickly moved into leadership positions.
+The difference a supportive work environment makes for novice nurses cannot be overstated — it is often the deciding factor in whether a new graduate nurse stays in the profession.

 I am now a program manager at a large medical center and back in school working on my bachelor’s degree in nursing.
 The lessons that I learned that first shift have impacted my own practice.
 I routinely make a point of introducing myself to any new nurses that I see throughout our facility.
 I attempt to engage them in conversation and assess how they are feeling.
 I have also found that mentorship is a key element in any position and have volunteered to mentor many newly hired nurses and program managers within my facility and in several other states.
-I have learned of the impact that nurses have on each other and the importance of building a strong nursing workforce for the future.
-Nursing is a difficult and demanding profession and we need to emphasize our care for each other as well as the patient.
-Creating a supportive and compassionate work environment for “our young” will encourage a strong future for nursing.
+Understanding the power of preceptorship and fostering mentoring relationships in nursing education has reinforced everything I learned through experience.